 - problems with a kidney transplant

 - kidney failure

-With some findings, your physician may require further testing to clarify a diagnosis.
-The results of your scan are calculated in relation to average kidney size and shape.
-If you have abnormal kidney structure, it could result in an incorrect reading, so further confirmation may be needed.
+Your doctor may require further testing to clarify a diagnosis.
+Your kidney size and shape influence the results of your scan.
+An abnormal kidney structure could result in an incorrect reading.
+Further confirmation may be necessary.

-Also, since renal scans can’t identify the difference between a cyst and a tumor, additional diagnostic procedures may be required for a more definite diagnosis.
+Also, because renal scans can’t identify the difference between a cyst and a tumor, additional diagnostic procedures may be necessary for a more definite diagnosis.